cogentcore/core/docs/content/2-widgets/2-containers/tabs.md

 ts.NewTab("Fourth")
 ```

-You can add icons to tabs, using the `Tab` button returned by the `NewTab` function:
+You can add icons to tabs:

 ```Go
 ts := core.NewTabs(b)